 Inheritance tax is a tax paid by a person or persons who inherit the estate (money or property) of a deceased person.
 In some jurisdictions, the terms “estate tax” and “inheritance tax” can be used interchangeably.
-In the United Kingdom and some Commonwealth countries, the tax is also called the “death duty” but not in the legal context.
+In the United Kingdom and a few Commonwealth countries, the tax is also called the “death duty,” but not in a legal context.

 Understanding Inheritance Tax

-The lineal descendants, including parents, children, siblings, and grandparents, as well as remote relatives and non-relatives, typically must pay the inheritance tax.
-However, the remote relatives and non-relatives generally face a much higher tax rate compared to the non-relatives.
+The lineal descendants, and ancestors, including parents, children, siblings, and grandparents, as well as remote relatives and non-relatives, typically must pay the inheritance tax.
+However, the remote relatives and non-relatives generally face a much higher tax rate as compared to the close relatives.

 Generally, the tax is imposed based on the value of the estate.
 In certain scenarios, if the value of the estate is below a predetermined benchmark, it will not be imposed.

 Inheritance Tax Around the World

 The inheritance tax is not present in all countries.
 Some forms of the tax exist in Belgium, Denmark, France, Germany, Italy, Japan, the United Kingdom, and the United States.
 Note that in the US, some states do not impose such a tax.